-What Exercise Oxygen Therapy
+What Is Exercise With Oxygen Therapy?

 Exercise with Oxygen Therapy (EWOT) is a type of fitness therapy, pioneered by Manfred Von Ardenne, that uses oxygen to enhance the therapeutic effects of exercise.
 It combines two fundamental aspects of health: oxygen and exercise.

 Otto Warburg, was a German scientist, who is renown for discovering the root cause of cancer.
 These discoveries were pivotal in determining how cancer develops in the human body.
 He was awarded the Nobel Prize in 1931 and 1943 for his work, however The Nazis prevented him from actually receiving the second award.

 Warburg earned these honorable distinctions by discovering that all cancers share a common metabolic link, they cannot thrive in an oxygen-rich environment.
 When deprived of oxygen, healthy cells function differently, losing their ability to convert glucose into energy.
 Because of this inability, cells must then resort to an inferior cellular-respiration process called fermentation.